Oxylibrium/Clarity-Community/CHAPTER3-COMMIT CONVENTIONS.md

 ## Message footer

+A message footer should include mentions of any breaking changes and issues closed by the commit, if any.
+If none, it should be left blank.

 ### Breaking changes

-All breaking changes should be mentioned in footer with a description of the change, justification and migration notes.
+All breaking changes should be mentioned in footer starting with the words `BREAKING CHANGE:`, with a description of the change, justification and migration notes.

 ### Referencing issues

-Closed bugs should be listed on a separate line in the footer prefixed with the "Closes" keyword.
+Closed issues should be listed on a separate line in the footer prefixed with the "Closes" keyword.
 For instance:

 ```
 Closes #24, #12, #24, #92